redhead/diploma-thesis/Comparison_to_traditional_layered_architecture__.md

 - **presentation layer** -- user interface and browser communication
 - **service / business layer** -- business rules and functions
-- **data access layer** -- abstraction of database reads and writes
+- **data access layer** -- an abstraction of database reads and writes

 Presentation layer, for example, has just one responsibility --- display the information to a user.
 It does not need to know anything about how the data are stored.
 This is a responsibility of the data access layer.